 Here's why Footscray is so hot right now

-Footscray’s two main markets are the Footscray Market and the Little Saigon Market.
-The bigger Footscray Market is where you’ll find exotic fruits, cheap butchers, fish stalls and speciality grocers selling anything from Chinese sauces to Mexican condiments.
-Nearby, the Little Saigon Market is where you’ll find the freshest seafood (think still-moving yabbies and live eel) and produce.
+Footscray’s main market is the Footscray Market, where you’ll find exotic fruits, tons of fresh produce, cheap butchers, fish stalls and speciality grocers selling anything from Chinese sauces to Mexican condiments.
 Don’t leave before you pull up a stool at the mini eateries selling Vietnamese street food: most sell banh mi, traditional snacks, Vietnamese coffee, and sugarcane juice.

 The Reverence Hotel’s regulars would probably prefer that people stay away from this west side haunt.
 The kitchen does pub meals as meaty as you’d like them, but they’re also very vegan friendly, so herbivores don’t have to stick to wedges with their beer.
 Out for a special occasion?
 Stylish gastropub Station Hotel has ten kinds of steak and fresh oysters to start.

 Footscray’s east African community is the reason why Ethiopian cuisine has flourished alongside Vietnamese businesses on the main strip.
 Cafe Lalibela’s homestyle fare of curries served on the pancake-like injera is perfect for communal dining.

 You might recognise Footscray Community Arts Centre (FCAC) as the host of Laneway Festival, but there’s plenty happening at this sprawling arts centre throughout the year.